yell/boltzmann-machines/README.md

 * estimate variational lower-bound (ELBO) using logẐ (currently only for 2-layer binary BM);
 * generate samples after training;
 * initialize negative particles (visible and hidden in all layers) from data;
-* `DBM` class can be used also for training RBM and its features: more powerful learning algorithm, to estimate logẐ and ELBO, to generate samples after training;
+* `DBM` class can be used also for training RBM and its features: more powerful learning algorithm, estimating logẐ and ELBO, generating samples after training;
 * *visualizations in Tensorboard* (hover images for details) and more:
 <p align="center">
   <img src="img/tensorboard_dbm/msre.png"         height="170" title="Mean squared reconstruction error" />